September 23, 2019

 In practical terms, this means that we are more likely to be happy in a job we love with poor surroundings than a job we hate in the most salubrious of offices.
-Similarly, if people are stressed because they have an unhappy home life, designing their office differently won’t do much to help.
+Similarly, if people are stressed because they have an unhappy home life, a different or better office design probably won’t do much to help.
 That is why we can reject many of the simplistic attempts to equate specific environmental factors with our personal happiness.
 We must be careful when we attempt to correlate factors in such complex systems.

-A proper understanding of just how complex the relationship between work and happiness is can be gauged by looking at research such as that published in a report recently by Alex Bryson and George McKerron for the Centre for Economic Performance at the London School of Economics.
+A proper understanding of just how complex the relationship between office design, work and happiness is can be gauged by looking at research such as that published in a report by Alex Bryson and George McKerron for the Centre for Economic Performance at the London School of Economics.